 Size: The setting Large is recommended.
 The size specifies the number of grid points in the profile and determines the amount of disk space required for the generated profile.
 Small profiles should only be used for test purposes.
 Very Large profiles can slow down further processing in subsequent programs.
 Additionally, some programs are not able to handle very large profiles.

-Create Profile Report: Recommended to activate.
-The PDF report provides an overview of the quality of the profile based on statistics, diagrams of gray balances, gradients and gamut representations as well as color separations of converted test files.
+Create Profile Report (PDF): Recommended to activate.
+The PDF report provides an overview of the quality of the profile based on statistics, diagrams of gray balances, gradients and gamut representations.

-Calculate DeviceLink: Creates a correction DeviceLink profile for the updated printer profile.
+Calculate Correction DeviceLink Profile: Creates a Correction DeviceLink profile for the updated printer profile (in addition to the updated printer profile).
 This allows customization of the print data to compensate for color variations and to achieve a color reproduction which truly reflects the reference profile before the color changes.
-Using this correction DeviceLink profile therefore ensures a consistent color reproduction.
+Using this Correction DeviceLink profile therefore ensures a consistent color reproduction.

-Note: The correction DeviceLink profile will be created automatically assigning the name automatically as well.
+Note: The Correction DeviceLink profile will be created automatically assigning the name automatically as well.
 The assigned profile name consists of the source and target profile and the name of the default setting (for example, Digital Printer, InkJet, etc.).
-If a different name is preferred, or if settings need to be edited, the correction DeviceLink profile can be created manually (using the tool Devicelink Profiling).
-The reprofiler DeviceLink can then be selected in the color server ZePrA under Configurations in the tab Document / Target as (correction) DeviceLink profile..
+If a different name is preferred, or if settings need to be edited, the Correction DeviceLink profile can be created manually (using the tool Devicelink Profiling).
+The updated DeviceLink can then be selected in the color server ZePrA under Configurations in the tab Document/Target as (correction) DeviceLink profile.